 Knowing we were to be greeted, hosted, informed and guided by a local resident we completely neglected the due diligence we normally undertake as to the ins, outs, political nonsense and sordid sexual scandals of a pending destination.
 In fact, we have rarely been so clueless upon arrival in a new country.
 Yes, technically we had just been China back in September when we visited Beijing, but at this point we weren’t even entirely sure how “Chinese” Hong Kong was these days, which I realize now is a pretty dumb thing to wonder about, and I’d say illustrates perfectly the state of foolish ignorance we were in as we strolled out of the baggage claim.
 However, thanks to Suzanne, the internet, and some long overdue common sense we soon learned a number of useful tidbits of information regarding Hong Kong:

 Although it is often considered a single city it is actually made up of a number of different islands, only one of which is called Hong Kong, plus a fairly sizeable chunk of the mainland.

-It was a British colony until 1997, when it was handed back to China as though it was a really big old couch that was perfect for entertaining old friends, or getting intimate with new ones, back during the glory days but which was simply no longer practical as the UK eased into a quiet retirement spent reliving the past and lamenting the unworthy state of colonizers these days.
+Hong Kong was a British colony until 1997, which might be one of the reasons there are so many places that specialize in afternoon tea, at which point it was handed back to China as though it was a really big old couch that was perfect for entertaining old friends, or getting intimate with new ones, back during the glory days but which was simply no longer practical as the UK eased into a quiet retirement spent reliving the past and lamenting the unworthy state of colonizers these days.